 Holy Grail and Phoenix Myth

-Chrétien de Troyes opens the Contes du Gral with the microcosmic "seed" from St Matthew (Mt.
-13. 6-9), and St Paul (2 Cor.
-9.6.), and when he presents the grail for the first time his symbolism invokes the macrocosm: In a solemn procession, a white lance with a drop of blood is displayed, and two squires pass Perceval with candelabra of 10 candles each which seem to symbolize two Pythagorean triangles (1+2+3+4=10).
-They are followed by a virgin who carries the grail...
+Chrétien de Troyes opens the Contes du Gral with the microcosmic "seed" from the Gospels (Mk.
+4, 1-10, Mt.
+13, 4-9), and later introduces the grail to take us up to the macrocosm: In a solemn procession, a white lance with a drop of blood is displayed and two squires follow with candelabras of 10 candles each, which could symbolize two Pythagorean triangles (1+2+3+4=10).
+They are followed by a virgin with the grail...

-This symbolism continues with the description of the grail as a platter of purest gold with precious stones of such splendor and value that they surpass all those in the seas and in the earth (3224-39), which would mirror the sun and the orbits of the planets on the rim.
-After the grail, a second maiden carries a silver platter past Perceval, which could symbolize the moon.
-The cosmic theme is picked up in the most enchanting scene of the poem where a falcon attacks a wild goose in the air, and although she felt no pain three drops of her blood land in the snow.
-Perceval is sitting on his horse and stares at the red triangle as it melts in the snow it turns into the face of his beloved Blanchefleur and he falls into a deep trance.
+This symbolism continues with the description of the grail as a platter of pure gold with precious stones of such splendor and value that they surpass all those in the seas and in the earth (3224-39), which mirrors the sun and orbits of the planets on the rim.
+After the grail, a second maiden carries a silver platter past Perceval, which symbolizes the moon.
+The cosmic theme is picked up in the most enchanting scene of the poem where a falcon attacks a wild goose in the air, and although she feels no pain (!) three drops of her blood land in the snow.
+Perceval sits on his horse and stares at the red triangle as it melts in the snow and when it turns into the face of his beloved Blanchefleur he falls into a deep trance.

-Eight hundred years later, we are still limited to this kind of speculations about Chrétien's cosmic concept, but we have the support of Wolfram von Eschenbach (ca. 1215) who included the winter scene with the drops of blood in his adaptation, but also added some planetary positions and a numerological concept from the Phoenix Myth.
-It is probably not a coincidence that each folio of the St. Gallen, one of the oldest manuscripts, is written in two columns of 54 lines, adding up to 108 per page.
-In the 1950s, the philologist Hans Eggers discovered a hidden "mathematical precision” in the structure of Wolfram's poem, which Otto Springer explained as follows: "If we discount the first 108 sections of 30 lines each which constitute the Gahmuret prelude, we are left with 324 sections (109-432) before and 324 sections (503-826) after the Ninth book (i.e. the introduction of the grail), which itself numbers exactly 70 sections."
-(1) This means that the entire poem is divided into seven sections of 108 times 30 lines each, with the exception of the grail story and an epilogue (827) of 30 lines.
+Eight hundred years later, we would be limited to these speculations about Chrétien's cosmic concept if we didn't have the second opinion of Wolfram von Eschenbach (ca. 1215) who included the winter scene with the drops of blood in his adaptation, but also added the positions of Saturn, Jupiter and Mars, and a numerological concept from the Phoenix Myth.
+It may not be a coincidence that each folio of the St. Gallen, one of the oldest manuscripts, is written in two columns of 54 lines, adding up to 108 per page.
+In the 1950s, the philologist Hans Eggers discovered a hidden "mathematical precision” in the structure of Wolfram's poem, which Otto Springer explains as follows: "If we discount the first 108 sections of 30 lines each which constitute the Gahmuret prelude, we are left with 324 sections (109-432) before and 324 sections (503-826) after the Ninth book (i.e. the introduction of the grail), which itself numbers exactly 70 sections" (1).
+This means that the entire poem is divided into seven sections of 108 times 30 lines each, with the exception of the grail story and an epilogue (827) of 30 lines.

-The first 108 sections of 30 lines are about the life and death of Parzival's father, which is an addition by Wolfram and independent of Chrétien.
+The first 108 sections of 30 lines are about the life and death of Parzival's father, which is an addition of Wolfram and independent of Chrétien.
 Because the next section (P 109, 1-4) begins with the first signs of Parzival's life in his mother's body, these hidden divisions seem to have an important function.
-If we consider that Wolfram followed Chrétien's concept scene by scene, he had apparently understood his cosmic concept.
-He reveals this in the grail story with Flegetanis (453-455), a heathen scholar and descendent of Solomon who found a manuscript with the origins of this "adventure" in Toledo and read in the stars some mysterious, hidden things about a grail he was too shy to talk about.
-This is a strong indication that Flegetanis wrote about the famous "Tables of Toledo" which included planetary positions.
-It would mean that he and Master Kyot calculated the dates when the phoenix was burned by the sun and rose from the ashes again.
+If we consider that Wolfram followed Chrétien's concept often scene by scene, he apparently understood his cosmic concept.
+He reveals this in the grail story about Flegetanis (P 453-455), a Muslim astronomer and descendent of Solomon through his mother, who had read in the stars some "mysterious, hidden things about a grail he was too shy to talk about".
+This indicates that Flegetanis found an early draft of the famous "Tables of Toledo" which included the planetary positions, and that Wolfram calculated the dates when the phoenix was burned by the sun and rose from the ashes again.
 According to Plutarch (2) an ancient riddle about its lifespan requires that a generation of "vigorous men" is properly calculated because "some make in their vigor 30 years", according to Heraclitus.
-Others allegedly prefer "in their eld" and "assign 108 years to a generation; for they say that 54 marks the limit of the middle years of human life, a number which is made up of the first number, the first two plane surfaces, two squares and two cubes, numbers which Plato also took in his Generation of the Soul."
-(1+(1x2)+(1x3)+4+9+8+27=54)
+Others allegedly prefer "in their eld" and "assign 108 years to a generation; for they say that 54 marks the limit of the middle years of human life, a number which is made up of the first number, the first two plane surfaces, two squares and two cubes, numbers which Plato used for the Generation of the Soul."
+(1+(1x2)+(1x3) +4+9+8+27=54)

-Contrary to Plutarch, who arrived at 972 years by favoring "one" for a generation to calculate the lifespan of the phoenix, Wolfram fell short with a total of 827 sections, which is derived from 7 x 108 = 756 + 70 + 1.
-He reminds of this numerology by entertaining his audience near the end of the poem with some comical word creations.
+Contrary to Plutarch, who arrives at 972 years by favoring "one" for a generation to calculate the lifespan of the phoenix, Wolfram falls short with a total of 827 sections, which is derived from 7 x 108 = 756 + 70 + 1.
+He reminds of this numerology by entertaining his audience near the end of the poem with some entertaining word creations.
 In P.770-72, Parzival and Feirefiz list their victories and identify opponents and their origins in a strange code.
-Many names sound familiar, but appear to be changed by a pattern of reshuffled syllables.
+Many names sound familiar, but appear to be changed in a pattern of reshuffled syllables.
 The 54 names and 54 places are divided in the middle of line 27 by "those of Azagouc and Zazamanc", a probable play with Z in "Aragon" and "Salamanca" in the north and south of Spain respectively.
-Of interest is that they add up to 108, and that the first half of 27 names and 27 places, including those of Azagouc, contain only one decoded name: Zoroaster.
-This name is rather important and may be a challenge to review the only name in the second half "from Zazamanc" which doesn't seem decoded either: "Jovedast von Arl ein Provenzal" suggests a man from Arles in the Provence, but if we consider Zoroaster, who is not an Arabian king either, the name could refer to the calculation of the "proven number" (proven zal) of Jupiter's (Jove) branch (d'ast) of the "Aar" (archaic and poetic German for large bird).
+Of interest is that they add up to 108, and that the first half of 27 names and 27 places, including those of Azagouc, contain one decoded name: Zoroaster.
+This name is rather important and may be a challenge to review the only name in the second half "from Zazamanc" which may have remained in code: "Jovedast von Arl ein Provenzal" suggests a man from Arles in the Provence, but if we consider Zoroaster, who is not an Arabian king either, the name could refer to a calculation of the "proven number" (proven zal) of Jupiter's (Jove's) branch (d'ast) of the "Aar" (archaic and poetic German for large bird).

 Only when this puzzle is solved can we try to figure out why Wolfram created "lapsit exillis" to describe the grail.
 Our interpretation of Wolfram’s hidden code requires that we first identify "Kyot", his mysterious informant who is also described as a “Provenzal”.
 Scholars have tried for centuries to solve this puzzle and always came up with the wrong man.
 The most common identification is the troubadour Guiot, author of the satire “La Bible”, but he was from Provins near Paris and not from the Provence in Southern France.

 We started with the numbers 30, 54, 108, and 10 from Plutarch's riddle and Plato's "Timaeus”, which helped us calculate the lifespan of the Phoenix.
 Wolfram worked from Chrétien's poem, which ends in the middle of a scene, probably because of his death.
-Although the French master could not fully develop his concept, Wolfram seems to have understood his intentions and interpreted his golden platter as the solar disk, which he proved with the phoenix myth (P.469, 1-12):
+Although the French master could not fully develop his concept, Wolfram seems to have understood his intentions and interpreted his golden platter as the sun, which he states clearly with the phoenix myth (P.469, 1-12):

-Scholars have come up with all kinds of variations to solve the riddle, Mustard and Passage add in a footnote (3) that the variation "lapis elixir" (as used in one text) "would correspond to the philosopher's stone".
+Scholars have come up with all kinds of variations to solve the riddle, Mustard and Passage add in a footnote (3) that "lapis elixir" (as used in one text) "would correspond to the philosopher's stone".
 The legendary talisman of metallic transmutation is linked to the planets and often symbolized by a hexagram.
-Hence, if grail and sun are one, a "stone from heaven" of the purest kind, and if planetary triangles announced Parzival's succession, this symbolism should also appear in other parts of the poem.
+Hence, if grail and sun are one, it could be a "stone from heaven" of the purest kind, and if the planetary triangles announced Parzival's succession, this symbolism should also appear in other parts of the poem.
 But we can't dismiss the option that Wolfram's many word inventions might include "lapses from heaven", a plural alternative that suggests a cyclical event.

 The clearest reference to the macrocosmic hexagram next to the burning sun is offered by Wolfram when the sorceress Kundrie prophecies Parzival's call to the grail.
-The scene is well prepared in cosmological terms: Throughout the poem, the poet had mentioned the planetary positions and their powers (P 454, 17-23, P 518, 5, P 789,5-7, etc.), their powers (P 454,17-23, 518,5), and the suffering of the grail king because of Saturn (P 489,24-28, 492,25-30, 493,1-8).
-Finally, with the approach of Mars and Jupiter, the sorceress appears at King Arthur's court and falls to her knees (3), prostrating as recommended by Balaam:
+The scene is well prepared in cosmological terms: Throughout the poem, the poet refers to the planetary positions and their powers (P 454, 17-23, P 518, 5, P 789, 5-7,), as well as to the suffering of the grail king because of Saturn (P 489, 24-28, P 492, 25-30, P 493, 1-8).
+Finally, with the approach of Mars and Jupiter, the sorceress appears at King Arthur's court and falls to her knees (3), prostrating like Balaam:

 To Parzival then she said: `Show restraint in your joy!